A Survey on Code-Based Cryptography: Preliminaries

-\begin{definition}[Linear Code] Let $1 \leq k \leq n$ be integers.
-Then, an $[n,k]$ \emph{linear code} $\mC$ over $\F_q$ is a $k$-dimensional linear subspace of $\F_q^n$. \end{definition} The parameter $n$ is called the \emph{length} of the code, the elements in the code are called \emph{codewords} and $R=k/n$ is called the \emph{rate} of the code.
+The parameter $n$ is called the \emph{length} of the code, the elements in the code are called \emph{codewords} and $R=k/n$ is called the \emph{rate} of the code.
 In order to measure how far apart two vectors are, we endow $\F_q$ with a metric.
-Usually, this is the Hamming metric. \begin{definition}[Hamming Metric] Let $n$ be a positive integer.
+Usually, this is the \emph{Hamming metric}. \begin{definition}[Hamming Metric] Let $n$ be a positive integer.
 For $\bx \in \F_q^n$, the \emph{Hamming weight} of $\bx$ is given by the size of its support, {i.e.},

 For $\bx,\by \in \F_q^n$, the \emph{Hamming distance} between $\bx$ and $\by$ is given by the number of positions in which they differ, {i.e.},

 \end{definition} Note that the Hamming distance is induced from the Hamming weight, that is $d_H(\bx,\by) = \wtH(\bx-\by).$ Having defined a metric, one can also consider the minimum distance of a code, i.e., the smallest distance achieved by its distinct codewords. \begin{definition}[Minimum Distance] Let $\mC$ be a code over $\F_q$.
 The \emph{minimum Hamming distance} of $\mC$ is denoted by $d_H(\mC)$ and given by